 Where are your shelters located?

-The Lost Dogs’ Home operates shelters and pounds in Victoria in North Melbourne, Cranbourne and Echuca (Campaspe).
+The Lost Dogs’ Home operates two animal shelters in Victoria: in North Melbourne and in Cranbourne.

 Please visit our Contact us page for the location address of each shelter.